-Our current, third-generation kSAFE began shipping in 2015, providing virtually limitless scaling for both file counts and capacities due to its ability to store data as scalable objects.
+Our third-generation kSAFE began shipping in 2015, providing virtually limitless scaling for both file counts and capacities due to its ability to store data as scalable objects.
+The The backend storage infrastructure transitioned from RAID technology to a 'storage server' approach where each storage shelf has built-in intelligence, advanced data management and tiering, all while performing online upgrades, online technology insertion and online technology decommissioning.

-The backend storage infrastructure transitioned from RAID technology to a 'storage server' infrastructure where each storage shelf has built-in intelligence, facilitating advanced data management and tiering, all while performing online upgrades, online technology insertion and online technology decommissioning.
-This generation kSAFE added native integration with Intelligent Data Management Technology (IDMT) and native disk encryption, amongst many other features.
+Today's kSAFE is built upon the leading open-source Ceph project and features Seagate's BAA/TAA FIPS certified drives.
+Many of the core features for kSAFE follow the Ceph roadmap including support for CephFS and BlueStore.
+Seagate Secure product line facilitates customer compliance to strict government mandates while adding essential protection for mission critical data assets.
+TCO matters and kSAFE delivers with minimal hands-on maintenance while operating at less than one cent per GigaByte per month.

-Today's kSAFE is built upon the open-source Ceph project.
-Many of the core features for kSAFE follow the Ceph roadmap including support for CephFS and BlueStore support.
-Keeper makes rolling improvements for overall advancements in management and usability of the GUI interface.
-Keeper constantly evaluates new storage server platforms for inclusion in the kSAFE ecosystem and anticipates investigating very high-density storage solutions for availability in the near future as well as NVMe solid-state solutions to serve as a tier of storage for certain use cases requiring extremely low latency combined with high scalability.
+Keeper makes rolling improvements for overall advancements in monitoring, management, and usability of the GUI interface.
+Our R&D team constantly evaluates new technology capabilities to include in the kSAFE ecosystem for enhanced performance and expanded use cases.